chrsmrrs/tudataset/README.md

 # TUDataset

 Source code for our ICML 2020 Workshop on Graph Representation Learning and Beyond (GRL+ 2020) paper "[TUDataset: A collection of benchmark datasets for learning with graphs](https://arxiv.org/abs/XXX.XXX)".
-This repository contains graph kernel and GNN baseline implementation, data loaders, and evaluations scripts.
+This repository contains graph kernel and GNN baseline implementations, data loaders, and evaluations scripts.

 See [graphlearning.io](https://graphlearning.io/) for documentation on how to use this package.